-The university town of Regensburg’s well-preserved medieval structures include a twelfth century stone bridge with sixteen arches and a thirteenth century twin-spired cathedral, where the famous Domspatzen boys choir sing at mass each Sunday morning.
+The university town of Regensburg’s well-preserved medieval structures include a 12th century stone bridge with sixteen arches and a 13th century twin-spired cathedral, where the famous Domspatzen boys choir sing at mass each Sunday morning.

 Passau, often known as ‘The City of Three Rivers’, is a German city on the border with Austria where the Danube, Ilz and Inn rivers meet.
 The city is filled with historic buildings, such as the famous St Stephen’s Cathedral, which has beautiful domed towers and holds the world’s largest church organ with more than 17,000 pipes.

 The historically baroque old town in Linz sits right beneath an even older castle, but Linz itself is renowned for its contemporary art and cultural scene.
 The Ars Electronica Centre is filled with interactive electronic exhibits with robots and 3D printers, while the Lentos Kunstmuseum has a major modern art collection.

 One unforgettable highlight of many Danube River cruises is seeing the impressive Melk Abbey.
 Overlooking the small riverside city of Melk, the abbey was founded in 1089 and is a stunning example of Imperial architecture.
 In the city itself, the Rathausplatz and Hauptplatz offer the perfect place to unwind with a coffee and watch the world go by.